Willgunter/Discord-Clone/README.md

     - The problem was that I spelled "channels" "channel" in the part where I sent it to the database. 🤦🏼‍♂️🤦🏼‍♂️🤦🏼‍♂️
     - Next step: having a user select a .png image (has to be png) for the server image. and somehow storing the image (how will we either migrate that to mysql or store it locally?) and finally having the server show up on screen.

+- 1/20/2024
+    - FINALLY got form to work, had problems linking default channels w/ server but I fixed them.
+Server images now display on the screen, although they aren't custum tailored to specific server yet (have to get angular storage to work).
+Also, links technically work but I have to work on routing and stuff for them to not display the wrong thing.